karthik-joseph/WeatherApp/README.md

-# Welcome A simple Weather App 👋
+# A Simple Weather App 👋

 This is a Simple Weather App that shows the current weather of some cities in India.